awsdocs/amazon-comprehend-developer-guide/doc_source/manage-endpoints-trusted-advisor.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/TA_cost_optimization_new.png)

-## Amazon Comprehend Endpoint Access Risk<a name="manage-endpoints-trusted-advisor-endpoint-access-risk"></a>
+## Amazon Comprehend endpoint access risk<a name="manage-endpoints-trusted-advisor-endpoint-access-risk"></a>

-The **Amazon Comprehend Endpoint Access Risk** check evaluates the AWS Key Management Service \(AWS KMS\) key permissions for an endpoint where the underlying model was encrypted using customer managed keys\.
+The **Amazon Comprehend endpoint access risk** check evaluates the AWS Key Management Service \(AWS KMS\) key permissions for an endpoint where the underlying model was encrypted using customer managed keys\.
 If the customer managed key is disabled or the key policy was changed to alter the allowed permissions for Amazon Comprehend, the endpoint availability might be affected\.
 If the key has been disabled, we recommend that you enable it\.
 If the key policy has been altered and you wish to continue using this endpoint, we recommend that you update the key policy\.
 The check results are automatically refreshed multiple times during the day\.
 This check can be viewed under the **Fault Tolerance** category of the Trusted Advisor console\.

 **To view the AWS KMS key status of your Amazon Comprehend endpoints**